Free Initial Consultation

 The Court will decide the parenting arrangements such as parental responsibility, time-sharing, school zone district, and access to records related to the child.
 The standard for making these determinations is based on the child's best interests as defined in Florida Statute 61.13.
 In some cases, the Court may request a parenting evaluation or appoint a guardian ad litem or other professional to assist in making its determination.

 Courts must approve a parenting plan that, at minimum, describes in adequate detail how the parents will share and be responsible for the daily tasks associated with the upbringing of the child(ren).
 The time-sharing schedule arrangements must specify the time that the minor child(ren) will spend with each parent.
-It will also designate who will be responsible for any and all forms of health care, school-related matters, other activities, and the methods and technologies that the parents will use to communicate with the child(ren).
-To learn more about some of the factors the Court can consider in regard to parenting plans, speak with one of our Orlando divorce attorneys today or visit the parenting plan page of our website.
+It will also designate who will be responsible for any forms of health care, school-related matters, other activities, and the methods and technologies that the parents will use to communicate with the child(ren).
+To learn more about some of the factors the Court can consider regarding the parenting plans, speak with one of our Orlando divorce attorneys today or visit the parenting plan page of our website.

 Child Support in a Divorce with Children:

 Each party has a responsibility to support their child(ren) according to their needs and the parties' financial abilities.
 This obligation usually ceases when the child(ren) turn eighteen and graduate from high school.
-In certain cases involving special needs, child support may extend beyond this date.
+In cases involving special needs, child support may extend beyond this date.
 In an initial determination of child support in a divorce case, the Court has the discretion to award child support retroactively to the date when the parties did not reside together in the same household with the child(ren).
 This is not to exceed a period of 24 months preceding the filing of the petition.
 For more information on child support, speak with an Orlando divorce attorney today or visit the child support page of our website.

 Alimony in a Florida Divorce: